Alystrasz/parkour-api/README.md

 * `Scores` store players performances for each map;
 * `MapConfigurations` contain in-game coordinates for map entities such as checkpoints and ziplines (a configuration example for the `mp_thaw` map is available in the `docs` directory).

+All entities are stored in JSON files under the `data` directory.

 ### Routes

 * `/v1/events`: